-Toys that provides kids with opportunities to pedal their feet, like this Go Kart Pedal Car is one of the best toys you can get for your child.
-It improves their core muscle, vestibular system and bilateral coordination.
-All of these areas of development are important for attention, focus, emotional grounding, fidgeting, communication, vocabulary, language skills and other learning areas.
+Toys that provide kids with opportunities to pedal their feet, like this Go Kart Pedal Car is one of the best toys you can get for your child.
+It improves their core muscle, vestibular system, and bilateral coordination.
+All of these areas of development are important for attention, focus, emotional grounding, fidgeting, communication, vocabulary, language skills, and other learning areas.

 Balance boards, like this Monkey Balance Board, is another type of learning toy catered to building core muscle, vestibular, bilateral coordination, balance and coordination.
 These types of toys can help build a child’s posture for the classroom and improve their attention and focus.

 Integrated Learning Strategies is a Utah-based center dedicated to helping mainstream children and children with learning challenges achieve academic success.
 Our services provide kids with non-traditional tutoring programs within the Davis County, Kaysville, Layton, Syracuse, Farmington, and Centerville areas.
 Areas to find Integrated Learning Strategies include: Reading tutors in Kaysville, Math tutors in Kaysville, Common Core Tutors in Kaysville, Tutors in Utah, Utah Tutoring Programs